turbolinks/turbolinks-classic/README.md

 });

 $(document).on('page:after-remove', function(event) {
-  // delete all references to the nodes in event.data to prevent memory leaks });
+  // delete references to the nodes in event.originalEvent.data to prevent memory leaks });
 ```